prateeks97/Linear_and_Nonlinear_Regression/Non-Linear Regression/ReadMe.md

 </p>

 where,
-E = error function
+E = error function,
-N = number of total known data points a = unknown
+N = number of total known data points, a = unknown